hpk42/muacrypt/doc/cmdline.rst

 the system key ring.
 Note that we created a identity which matches all mail address (``.*``) you might receive mail for or from which you might send mail out.
-If you rather use aliases or read different accounts from the same folder you may want to look ingo identities_.
+If you rather use aliases or read different accounts from the same folder you may want to look ingo accounts_.

-.. _identities:
+.. _accounts:

 Using separate accounts
 -----------------------